November 2024 Amsterdam riots: 6 November

 Tensions rose on the evening of 6 November, when 200 Maccabi supporters walked through the city centre and taxi drivers shouted "free Palestine" when passing them.
 There were also reports of Maccabi supporters shouting "fuck you Palestine".

 A group of Maccabi Fanatics chased two men, beating one with a belt as he tried to escape in a taxi.
 After the police arrived, the group ran away, joining other Maccabi ultras, nearly all of whom wore black clothing instead of team colours, walking towards Rokin.
 This group of around 50 Maccabi supporters gathered in front of Villa Mokum, a squat where several Palestinian flags were displayed.

 Residents of the squat barricaded themselves inside while one of the ultras ripped the flags off.
 Maccabi fans reportedly kicked the doors and tried to enter the house, threatening to kill the residents.
 Video footage showed a police car passing without stopping, leading to criticism on social media.
 A group of supporters vandalised a nearby taxi, including hitting the window with an object and trying to force the windows and doors open, while the driver was inside.

+Around 1.20am, the police saw online calls urging taxi drivers to mobilize.
+A large proportion of the taxi drivers had an Arab background and were pro-Palestinian.
+They gathered in various locations to find Maccabi fans.

 Around 200 Israelis gathered in Holland Casino; two fans arrived bloodied.
 After their location was shared by a security guard, dozens of taxi drivers and scooters arrived at the casino.
 15–20 Maccabi supporters were chased inside.
 They were escorted out by police around closing time (3am).

 A Maccabi supporter was also chased into the canal around 3.15am and forced to yell "Free Palestine", while people on the quay shouted Kankerjood ("cancer Jew").
 Around the same time, two Israeli men were beaten and their phones and passports stolen by a group of men arriving by taxi near Stopera.
-Amsterdam police said they had prevented other disturbances, and that by 3.30am everything in the city had quietened down.
+Around 4.00am, it was relatively calm in the city.

 After the incidents on Wednesday night and throughout Thursday, calls for attacks on Israeli supporters were shared via Telegram, Snapchat, and WhatsApp.
 At least one chat referred to it as a "Jew hunt".

-7 November

-Before the match
+7 November: before the match

 City officials met at 11am to discuss whether to cancel the game due to the "aggression shown by Maccabi supporters and the reaction of the taxi drivers".
-They decided to let the game proceed, opening the stadium earlier to allow Israeli fans to clear the streets sooner, and asking the football clubs and taxi companies to avoid politics and maintain the peace.
+They decided to let the game proceed, opening the stadium earlier than planned to allow Israeli fans to clear the streets sooner, and asking the football clubs and taxi companies to avoid politics and maintain the peace.